Rohingya conflict: ARSA insurgency (2016–present)

 On 22 May 2018, Amnesty International released a report claiming it had evidence that ARSA rounded up and killed as many as 99 Hindu civilians on 25 August 2017, the same day that ARSA launched a massive attack against Myanmar's security forces.

+Rakhine offensive and alliances with the Tatmadaw (2023–present)

+On 27 April, 2025, Bangladesh's Jamaat-e-Islami proposed a Rohingya-majority state independent from Myanmar during a meeting with Chinese Communist Party officials.
+Jamaat officials claimed that they were emphasizing a need for a safe zone in Rohingya-majority areas in Rakhine State.

 Humanitarian crisis

 An estimated 655,000 to 700,000 Rohingya people reportedly fled to Bangladesh between 25 August 2017 and December 2017, to avoid ethnic and religious persecution by Myanmar's security forces in their "clearance operations" against insurgents, joining an additional 300,000 Rohingya refugees in Bangladesh who had arrived after fleeing earlier waves of communal violence.
 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) estimated on 31 July 2018 that 128,000 Rohingyas were internally displaced inside of Rakhine State.

 At the 73rd session of the United Nations General Assembly in late September 2018, Bangladeshi Prime Minister Sheikh Hasina stated that her country was hosting at least 1.1 million Rohingya refugees, and asked international leaders to help support an "early, peaceful solution" to the humanitarian crisis.

 Seven Rohingya refugees were deported from India on 3 October 2018, following a decision by the Supreme Court of India to reject a petition to halt their deportation.
 The refugees had been held in prison since 2012 for illegally entering India, after they fled communal riots in Rakhine State.
 The deportation went forward despite warnings by the United Nations, which cited inadequate conditions for repatriation.
 There remains an estimated 18,000 Rohingya asylum seekers in India, most of whom were smuggled into the country illegally and made their way to cities with significant Muslim populations like Hyderabad and Jammu.